Learning and balancing unknown loads in large-scale systems: Refined learning scheme

 Consider the following set of implicit equations:

-Recall that $q_n(0, B + 1) = 0$ and $\ell_n(0) \leq B$ for all $n$ almost surely, as indicated in Section \ref{sub: notation and assumptions}.
-Using this property, and proceeding by forward induction on the jumps of the driving Poisson processes, it is possible to prove that there exists a set of probability one $\Gamma_0$ with the following property.
-For each $\omega \in \Gamma_0$ and each $n$, there exist unique solutions $\map{q_n(\omega)}{[0, T]}{Q}$ and $\map{\ell_n(\omega)}{[0, T]}{\N}$ to the above set of implicit equations, which are c\`adl\`ag functions.
+Recall that $q_n(0, B + 1) = 0$ for all $n$ almost surely, as indicated in Section \ref{sec: notation and assumptions}.
+In particular, the initial number of tasks in the system is finite with probability one.
+Using this property, and proceeding by forward induction on the jumps of the driving Poisson processes, it is possible to prove that there exists a set of probability one $\Gamma_0$ with the next property.
+For each $\omega \in \Gamma_0$ and each $n$, there exist unique c\`adl\`ag solutions $\map{q_n(\omega)}{[0, T]}{Q}$ and $\map{\ell_n(\omega)}{[0, T]}{\N}$ to the above equations.

 The sample paths of the occupancy states and the thresholds are defined by extending these solutions to $\Omega$, setting $q_n(\omega) \equiv 0$ and $\ell_n(\omega) \equiv 0$ for all $\omega \notin \Gamma_0$.
 In addition, we define